open-telemetry/opentelemetry.io/content/en/blog/2022/kubecon-na.md

 The **OpenTelemetry project meeting** is to meet and network with the OpenTelemetry maintainers and core contributors.
-This meeting will be held 3-5 pm ET on Tuesday Oct 25, 2022 in Room 336 at the [conference venue](https://events.linuxfoundation.org/kubecon-cloudnativecon-north-america/venue-travel/), Huntington Place.
+This meeting will be held 3-5 PM ET on Tuesday Oct 25, 2022 in Room 336 at the [conference venue](https://events.linuxfoundation.org/kubecon-cloudnativecon-north-america/venue-travel/), Huntington Place.